by Susan Flantzer

 - King Edward II of England (1284 – 1327), married Isabella of France, had issue

-In the autumn of 1290, King Edward I of England heard of the death of Margaret, the Maid of Norway, the seven-year-old heir to the Scots throne, who died while she was traveling from Norway to Scotland.
+In the autumn of 1290, King Edward I of England heard of the death of Margaret, the Maid of Norway, the seven-year-old heir to the Scots throne, who died while traveling from Norway to Scotland.
 Edward had been attending a session of Parliament in Nottinghamshire and decided to stay in the north of England, most likely to hear news of what would happen in Scotland.
 His queen, Eleanor of Castile, was following him north at a leisurely pace.
 On her way to Lincoln, Eleanor became ill and as she reached the village of Harby in Nottinghamshire, 22 miles from Lincoln, she could go no further, so she sought lodging at the house of Richard de Weston in Harby.
 Eleanor’s condition worsened and messengers were sent to summon the king to her bedside.
 King Edward arrived in Harby before Eleanor died in the evening of November 28, 1290.
 Eleanor was 49 years old, had been married to Edward for 36 years, and had given birth to 14-16 children.

 King Edward I was devastated when Eleanor died.
 Eleanor’s body was taken to the Gilbertine Priory of St. Catherine in Lincoln, where she was embalmed.
 Her viscera were buried at Lincoln Cathedral and her body was then taken to London, where Eleanor was to be interred at Westminster Abbey.
 It took 12 days to reach London and twelve crosses, known as Eleanor Crosses, were erected at the places where her funeral procession stopped overnight.
 Charing Cross in London is perhaps the most famous, but the cross there is a reconstruction.
 Only three original crosses survive although they have had some reconstruction: Geddington Cross, Hardingstone Cross, and Waltham Cross.